Victorletzelter/annealed_mcl/README.md

 export MY_HOME=<YOUR_PATH>/annealed_mcl/uci_datasets
 ```

+The benchmark follows the experimental protocol of preivous works [A,B].
+The UCI regression datasets can be downloaded in this [drive](https://drive.google.com/drive/folders/16L5Dy9qw3StCY4AvtP98KA5xDZrtcHV3?usp=drive_link) [C].

-The results can be reproduced by running the following scripts:
+Once the datasets are placed in the `uci_datasets/data/uci' folder, the results can be reproduced from the following commands.

 ```shell
 cd ${MY_HOME}/scripts_uci ;